Oscar Traynor

-Oscar Traynor (21 March 1886 – 14 December 1963) was an Irish Fianna Fáil politician and republican who served as Minister for Justice from 1957 to 1961, Minister for Defence from 1939 to 1948 and 1951 to 1954, Minister for Posts and Telegraphs from 1936 to 1939 and Parliamentary Secretary to the Minister for Defence from June 1936 to November 1936.
-He served as a Teachta Dála (TD) from 1925 to 1927 and 1932 to 1961.
+Oscar Traynor (21 March 1886 – 14 December 1963) was an Irish republican and Fianna Fáil politician who served as Minister for Justice from 1957 to 1961, Minister for Defence from 1939 to 1948 and 1951 to 1954, Minister for Posts and Telegraphs from 1936 to 1939 and Parliamentary Secretary to the Minister for Defence from June 1936 to November 1936.
+He was a Teachta Dála (TD) from 1925 to 1927 and 1932 to 1961.

 He was also involved with association football, being the president of the Football Association of Ireland (FAI) from 1948 until 1963.

 Life

-Oscar Traynor was born on 21 March 1886 in 32 Upper Abbey St., Dublin, to Patrick Traynor, bookseller, and his wife Maria Traynor (née Clarke).
+Oscar Traynor was born on 21 March 1886 in 32 Upper Abbey Street, Dublin, to Patrick Traynor, bookseller, and his wife Maria Traynor (née Clarke).
 He was educated by at St Mary's Place, Christian Brothers school.
-In 1899, he was apprenticed to John Long, a famous wood-carver.
+In 1899, he was apprenticed to John Long, a famous wood carver.
 Traynor later qualified as a compositor.

-As a young man he was a noted footballer and toured Europe as a goalkeeper with Belfast Celtic F.C. whom he played with from 1910 to 1912.
+As a young man, he was a noted footballer and toured Europe as a goalkeeper for Belfast Celtic F.C., with whom he played from 1910 to 1912.
 Traynor rejected claims soccer was a foreign sport calling it "a Celtic game, pure and simple, having its roots in the Highlands of Scotland."

-Traynor joined the Irish Volunteers and took part in the Easter Rising in 1916 being the leader of the Metropole Hotel garrison.
-Following this he was interned in Wales.
-During the Irish War of Independence, he was brigadier of the Dublin Brigade of the Irish Republican Army and led the disastrous attack on The Custom House in 1921 and an ambush on the West Kent Regiment at Claude Road, Drumcondra on 16 June 1921 when the Thompson submachine gun was fired for the first time in action.
+Traynor joined the Irish Volunteers and took part in the Easter Rising in 1916, being the leader of the Metropole Hotel garrison.
+Following this he was interned in Wales and released in late 1916.
+During the Irish War of Independence, he was brigadier of the Dublin Brigade of the Irish Republican Army and led the attack on The Custom House in 1921.
+Traynor led a 12 man squad in an ambush on the West Kent Regiment at Claude Road, Drumcondra on 16 June 1921 when the Thompson submachine gun was fired for the first time in action.
+Three British soldiers were injured in that attack, one seriously.
+Later Traynor was promoted to command the IRA's 1st Eastern Division.

 When the Irish Civil War broke out in June 1922, Traynor took the Anti-Treaty IRA side.
 The Dublin Brigade was split, however, with many of its members following Michael Collins in taking the pro-Treaty side.
 During the Battle of Dublin he was in charge of the Barry's Hotel garrison, before making their escape.
-He organised guerilla activity in south Dublin and County Wicklow, before being captured by Free State troops in September.
+He organised guerrilla activity in south Dublin and County Wicklow, before being captured by Free State troops in September.
 He was then imprisoned for the remainder of the war.